Kale appears in health foods, smoothies, and salads, and is believed to have numerous health benefits for people. But is kale safe for dogs?

 Is Kale Safe for Dogs?

-Calcium oxalate, according to veterinarian Mara Ratnofsky, can cause health issues such as kidney and bladder stones.
+Calcium oxalate can cause health issues such as kidney and bladder stones.
 These issues usually resolve with veterinary treatment, but are a good argument against feeding kale ribs to dogs as a tasty treat.
 Dogs that are prone to kidney or bladder stones should avoid other foods with high calcium oxalate contents.
 These include spinach, beet greens, roots of beets, Swiss chard, collards, parsley, collards, leeks, quinoa, okra, and, of course, kale.

 Isothiocyanates, which are also found in broccoli, pose another problem.
-Isothiocyanates have been associated with a lower risk for cancer in humans.
-In dogs, they can cause mild to potentially severe gastric irritation.
+Though isothiocyanates have been associated with a lower risk for cancer in humans, in dogs, they can cause mild to potentially severe gastric irritation.
 Dr. Jerry Klein, chief veterinary officer for the AKC, states, “Broccoli is considered safe for dogs if the total amount ingested is less than 10 percent of their daily intake.
 Over 25 percent may be considered toxic.”
-Since broccoli and kale have similar levels of this compound and are from the same vegetable family, we can assume that while kale could be safe in small quantities, it should be avoided as a regular treat.
+Since broccoli and kale have similar levels of this compound and are from the same vegetable family, we can assume that while kale could be safe in small quantities, it should not be a regular treat.

-Kale can also interfere with thyroid function if fed on a regular basis.
-Dogs with hypothyroidism could suffer medication interactions if fed large amounts of kale on a regular basis, and you may want to discuss other possible human food-related medication interactions with your veterinarian prior to feeding table scraps to your dog.
+Kale can also interfere with thyroid function if fed on a regular basis, especially to dogs with hypothyroidism, who could could suffer medication interactions.
+You may want to discuss other possible human food-related medication interactions with your veterinarian prior to feeding table scraps to your dog.

 A small amount of kale is probably harmless, but not all dogs react the same way.
 Your dog’s size also plays a role.
 For instance, the amount of kale your Labrador Retriever can safely eat without side effects is much larger than the amount your Yorkshire Terrier can consume.
 You can always call your veterinarian with any concerns you may have.